marein/symfony-standard-headers-csrf-bundle/README.md

 [forbidden headers](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name)
 and cannot be changed programmatically with a standard browser.
-Please read the [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#verifying-origin-with-standard-headers) carefully as this technique may not work in all cases.
+Please read the [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#verifying-origin-with-standard-headers) page carefully as this technique may not work in all cases.

 This bundle returns a status code `403` if the request isn't safe.
 A request is safe if at least one of the following criteria is met: